pstate/pstate.github.io/_build/intro.md

 - a _web-based client_, maintained at https://gitlab.cas.mcmaster.ca/lime/pstate-client,
 - the _core backend_, maintained at https://gitlab.cas.mcmaster.ca/lime/pstate-jupyter.

-The user guide is documented elsewhere []().
+The user guide is documented elsewhere []('#').
 This document, a Jupyter notebook, describes the core backend.
 This is an example of _literate development:_ the executable Python code for the backend is extracted from this notebook.

+### pCharts

+Variation of statecharts extended with probabilistic transitions, costs/rewards, and state invariants.
+Timed transitions with nondeterministic and stochastic timing can be used for the specification and analysis of real-time systems.